DESTINATION: ROCHESTER, NY

 BMAC: I knew you'd go for that one.

-Dooner: You won't find a more different set of nines on our entire courses played inventory (that are as close to being as good as one another).
+Dooner: Got to represent the Finger Lakes!
+Also, you won't find a more different set of nines on our entire courses played inventory (that are as close to being as good as one another).
 The front plays linksy on the rolling hilltop with no trees before the back dives in and out of the ravine creating the memorable shot values.
 Any course that is good enough for Jack Nicklaus to still hold a course record means it is one you want to tackle.

 BMAC: Maybe because it was so long ago, I don't remember it being that memorable.

-Dooner: Being so close to the lake, I wish you got more views of it.
+Dooner: You're not completely off-base there.
+Being so close to the lake, I wish you got more views of it.
 You get some, but it's as good a course as there is in the Finger Lakes & the views of the surrounding hills are nearly unbeatable in the region.
 It is a bit of a drive out there, but if you don't steal my next pick, I might be able to use it to make a wine country golf pairing!

 NOTE: We profiled Bristol Harbour Resort in an earlier story.
 Check it out for the full scoop.